Augmentation varieties and disk potentials II: Circle-fibered Legendrian contact homology

-denote the composition of $\delta^{\ab}$ with the projection on the space of words in the degree zero generators (that is, projecting out words whose total degree is zero but whose individual letters may have non-zero degree.) \end{definition}

-We construct perturbations which reflect the symmetry groups of the underlying trees.
+We also wish to arrange that many of the zero-area terms in the differential may be arranged to vanish after passing to the abelianization.
 Given a treed disk $C$ of some type $\Gamma$ containing an surface component $S_v$ and incoming edges $T_{e_1}, \ldots, T_{e_k}$ incident to $S_v$, consider the homeomorphism from $T$ to itself given by re-ordering $T_{e_1}, \ldots, T_{e_d} $.
 This operation induces an isomorphism of the one-dimensional part of the universal curve.

 defined in \cite[Section 4.3]{BCSW1}.
 Let $\sigma_{\Gamma}$ be the identity on $\cS_\Gamma$.

 \begin{definition} A multivalued perturbation system $\ul{P} = (P_\Gamma)$ will be called {\em invariant} if for each pair of types $\Gamma',\Gamma$ as above, $P_\Gamma$ is pulled back from $P_{\Gamma'}$ under $\sigma_{\Gamma,\Gamma'}$. \end{definition}